mitchellvanw/laravel-doctrine/README.md

 With Doctrine 2 you can't interact with database by using the entity `User`.
 You'll have to use [Entity Manager](https://github.com/mitchellvanw/laravel-doctrine/wiki/Entity-Manager) and `repositories`.
 This does create less overhead since your entities aren't extending the whole Eloquent `model` class.
 Which can dramatically slow down your application a lot if you're working with thousands or millions of records.

-## Caveats

-At the moment Doctrine\ORM version 2.5 is still in beta.
-As a result the composer install may require you to change the `minimum-stability` in your `composer.json` to `dev`.

 ## License